(Image via obglobal.net)

 8) from anywhere in the world—preferably from outside the U.S. to add international perspective to our currently all-American editing team

 This is a volunteer position.
-Send us an email to email@example.com introducing yourself and explaining why you’re interested in working with Tits and Sass, along with links to your writing samples and online presence.
+Contact us here introducing yourself and explaining why you’re interested in working with Tits and Sass, along with links to your writing samples and online presence.
 We especially encourage candidates who are neither white nor cisgender to contact us.

 It is with great pride and pleasure that we announce Kate Zen and Josephine have joined the Tits and Sass editorial team!
 Kate will be our news editor while Josephine will be focusing on television and film reviews.
 With more hands on deck, we can bring you more posts.
 Plus, they’re awesome, and just generally fun to have around.